 Preview

 Give students a clear idea of what’s coming up.
-Whether it’s the material they’ll be studying, the assessments they’ll face, or the learning goals they’ll achieve, previewing helps them understand how everything fits together.
+Whether it’s the material they’ll be studying, the assessments they’ll face, or the learning goals they’ll achieve, a preview helps them understand how everything fits together.
 Providing an organizational structure before diving into the content can improve understanding and recall.
-You can continue “reviewing” what you’ve done so far and how the current content builds on their prior knowledge, and also give students guidance on how to consume the material and how it all fits together.
-This is one of the key strategies in addressing your expert blind spot.
-Learning research indicates that when students are presented some sort of organizational structure (or “advance organizer”) that contextualizes material they’re about to encounter, their understanding and recall improves (Ambrose et al., 2010, p.
+You can continue “reviewing” what you’ve done so far and how the current content builds on their prior knowledge.
+You can also give students guidance on how to consume the material and how it all fits together.
+These are the key strategies in addressing your expert blind spot.
+Learning research indicates that when students are presented some sort of organizational structure (or “advance organizer”) that contextualizes material they’re about to encounter, their understanding and recall improves (Ambrose, et al., 2010, p.
 53).

 Context Statement Examples: Preview